Milford Zornes wrote about being legally blind in an essay entitled “Demand to See.” His feelings about his vision loss were complicated and messy.

 With the loss of vision, I seemed to loose [sic] an anchor in reality.
 I suffered a deep and persisting sense of guilt.
 Why had I let this happen to me, to us?… Of course others had suffered this, complete blindness, terrible crippling injuries.
 Why should I be the only one.
 That was reasonable, but this was me.
 That was the difference.

 Black spots in my vision and a few unnerving experiences in my driving.
 Yes!
 There was something going on here.
 There were large floating islands of dark.
 There were flashing lights, strange networks of lines.
 All straight lines were becoming distorted.
 There was a grid of lines, like a fish net.
 Lavender and green blots floating continually before my eyes.
 It was confusing and disturbing.
 My wonderful experience of seeing was so much a part of me, yet one that had been taken for granted.
 It was becoming, distorted, blurred and frightening.

-Frustrated that so little was known about the disease, Zornes searched for ways to reverse his condition.
+He was frustrated that so little was known about the disease, and searched for cures.
 Until he understood the risks, he considered submitting to an experimental treatment using interferon.
 He also considered undergoing a surgery that involved the “scrapping [sic] of the retina.”
 For a time, he wore a cumbersome imaging device developed by NASA.
 It ended up being too expensive and crude a tool to be of use.

 Acceptance and adaptation

 Gradually, Zornes began to adapt.
 He learned to do such things as walk alone on the streets, using his peripheral vision and “heightened awareness.”
 Other adaptations followed.
 An avid reader, he began listening to books on tape.
 He found he could still teach.
 Not only that, he was possibly a stronger teacher because his blindness to detail allowed him to access and assess “the whole design” with new insight.